Cosby5/All-My-Stars/README.md

 - [freedomofpress/securedrop](https://github.com/freedomofpress/securedrop) - GitHub repository for the SecureDrop whistleblower platform.
 Do not submit tips here!
 - [dvddarias/docker-sync](https://github.com/dvddarias/docker-sync) - Synchronize docker images between hosts with emphasis on reducing the amount of data transfered
 - [hardikvasa/google-images-download](https://github.com/hardikvasa/google-images-download) - Python Script to download hundreds of images from 'Google Images'.
 It is a ready-to-run code!
+- [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / Python / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges
 - [rhiever/TwitterFollowBot](https://github.com/rhiever/TwitterFollowBot) - A Python bot that automates several actions on Twitter, such as following users and favoriting tweets.
 - [buckyroberts/Parsley](https://github.com/buckyroberts/Parsley) - Parses HTML to JSON.
 - [buckyroberts/YouTube-Crawler](https://github.com/buckyroberts/YouTube-Crawler) - Crawler for adding videos to thenewboston.com